What is Phonological Awareness?

-Phonological Awareness Skills
+Phonological Awareness in Speech Therapy

-Writing Phonological Awareness Goals
+Writing Phonological Awareness Goals for Speech Therapy

 As seen above, speech goals should be written with 3* components in mind: the DO statement, the CONDITION statement, and the CRITERION statement.

-DO statement
+DO Statement

 What the client is actually going to DO and the specific skill they will be working towards.

-CONDITION statement
+CONDITION Statement

 The specific setting and/or context your client will work on this skill.

-Example: during structured drill tasks
+Example: during a structured literacy task

-CRITERION statement
+CRITERION Statement

 How the client’s performance will be measured.